MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 #### Before Derivation

 Before the derivation step, we need to generate a keypair.
-We'll use the private key to sign the transaction and the public key to tell others who the sender of the transaction is.
+We'll use the private key to sign the payment and the public key to tell others who the sender is.

 #### Derivation